Nepraxia/Alumertri-skins/skins.md

 # Alumetri List of skins used.
-In chat ask @osuKaido / @Vespuchka if there's a skin not listed here yet that I need to add.
+In chat ask @osuKaido / @Vespuchka if Alumetri is using A skin not listed.

 Click on the skin name to download.